 Mather Campground in Grand Canyon National Park

 This campground has lots of space between its 327 sites, but no hook-ups.
 Each site has a campfire ring with a cooking grate and picnic table.
-The campground has bathhouse, free potable water fills, and a dump station.
+The campground has a bathhouse, free potable water fills, and a dump station.
 You can also run your generator during the day except in the Pine Loop (sites 265-319).
 The free park shuttle also stops just outside the campground and will take you to the visitor’s center, the Grand Canyon Village, and trails along the south rim of the canyon.
-There is also easy access the Greenway, a paved walking and biking trail that leads to scenic overlooks and the Visitor Center.
-The campground is open March 1 – November 30theach year and individual sites are released on a 6-month rolling basis.
+There is also easy access to the Greenway, a paved walking and biking trail that leads to scenic overlooks and the Visitor Center.
+The campground is open March 1 – November 30 each year and individual sites are released on a 6-month rolling basis.
 Make reservations on Recreation.gov.

 Trailer Village in Grand Canyon National Park

 The allure of this campground is the location and full hook-up sites.
-You’ll pay more than at Mather Campground, but are adjacent to the Grand Canyon Village with a deli and grocery store.
-The sites are very close and much of the campground in showing its age, but you often see elk strolling through in the morning and more stars than you can imagine at night.
+You’ll pay more than at Mather Campground but are adjacent to the Grand Canyon Village with a deli and grocery store.
+The sites are very close and much of the campground is showing its age, but you often see elk strolling through in the morning and more stars than you can imagine at night.
 The shuttle bus also serves this campground as well.
 The campground is managed by a concessionaire and reservations can be made on their website.